Out and About

 Exploring the alley way beside the Perth BBQ School at 195 Guildford Road we discovered some more art including a Darry Perier mural on Sullivan Lane and a magnificent mural paying tribute to some giants of the music industry on Greenslade Lane.

-We headed back along Eighth Avenue towards Whatley Crescent and enjoyed a coffee under the watchful eye of Mrs S Harpon at Mrs S Cafe.
-Mrs Harpon, an early Whatley Crescent trader, was painted by Daek William.
-Whatley Crescent, east from Eighth Avenue, is a lovely shopping strip full of cafes and quirky shops well worth a visit.
-This time however we crossed the road and walked through the Maylands Railway Station following The Bee Inspired artwork which features decorative insect and flower themed artworks.
-There is a Dome cafe, housed in a beautiful heritage building, on this side of the railway tracks.
+We enjoyed a coffee under the watchful eye of Mrs S Harpon at Mrs S Cafe.
+Mrs Harpon, an early Whatley Crescent trader, has been represented in this mural painted by Daek William.
+We then crossed the road and walked through the Maylands Railway Station following The Bee Inspired artwork which features decorative insect and flower themed artworks.
+There is a Dome Cafe, housed in a beautiful heritage building, on this side of the railway tracks.

 From Dome we walked west down Railway Parade spotting the bee inspired Robert Jenkins Art on the wall at Finespun Architecture.
 Further along is Check Mate by Tankateo before you pass Maylands Model Railways with it's cheerful paintings of Thomas the Tank Engine and friend Percy.